Personal Emergency Response System: Five things to look for

-An invaluable form of communication for you and your loved ones in the event of an emergency.
+A personal emergency response system is an invaluable form of communication for you and your loved ones in the event of an emergency.

-What if there was a way to give you both peace of mind that in the event of an emergency, help would be nearby.
-Personal monitoring solutions provide support to those when they need it most, connecting them to help at the push of a button in the event of an emergency.
+We never want to think about an emergency for our loved ones.
+But what if something does happen and you’re not there?
+Most of the time, this is the case with accidents and falls.
+You wish you could have been there to prevent it or to have done something to help.
+What if there was a way to give you both peace of mind that in the event of an emergency.
+A Personal Emergency Response System (PERS) otherwise known as a medical alarm provides support to those when they need it most, connecting them to help at the push of a button in the event of an emergency.
 Importantly, this access to help allows loved ones to take control of their lives with discreet personal care, letting them continue their best independent life.

+When it comes to monitoring an emergency device, consider who you are planning to have respond to in an emergency.
 The first way is through a professionally monitored service that connects the owner to a 24/7 emergency response centre.
 These services ensure the call will be answered and responded to at any time of the day or night (24/7, 365 days) and that help can be there at the push of a button.
 These services need to follow industry standards, meaning that the call should be answered within 120 seconds by a trained professional, making all the difference in a real emergency.
 They have the capabilities to assess the situation and know how to react accordingly via the protocol.
 This protocol response is customised for each owner, meaning that they decide who and how they want the service to act when in an emergency.
 Furthermore, they keep the end user’s medical information on file and share it with emergency services if they require it.
 This monitoring option provides peace of mind that your loved one is protected, no matter what time of the day.

 The second-way monitoring can be provided through setting up nominated contacts.
 In most cases, this is friends and family.
 Typically, in an emergency, when the SOS button is pressed or the fall detection feature is triggered, contacts of your choice (pre-loaded on the device) begin to be called in a sequence until it has called all contacts.
 This option allows for at least one nominated responder; however, having more is highly preferable.
 If the device is wearable, the person who answers the call will typically receive the GPS location of the owner via text.
 They can talk with their contacts while they wait for help.
 It is also possible to add ‘000’ as one of the emergency contacts if requested.
 This monitoring solution is for those who want extra peace of mind in their day-to-day lives where their friends and family will be there to assist if needed in the case of an emergency.

-Professional and close contact monitoring options available
+Professional and close contact monitoring options are available for medical alarms.

-2. Fall detection
+2. Fall Detection

-One in every three Australians over 65 has a fall each year (Falls facts, 2021).
-This remains one of the leading causes for hospitalisation of the elderly.
+One in every three Australians over 65 has a fall each year.
+This remains one of the leading causes for the hospitalisation of the elderly.
 Many of us don’t like to acknowledge the impact of ageing, and whilst most of us do not want to admit it, the need for added safety measures is significant for those in their later years of life.
-Especially if there has been a fall previously or a particular medical history that warrants care, having a personal alarm with a fall detection feature means that a hard jolt to the device will alert emergency support even if the button has not been physically pressed.
+Especially if there has been a fall previously or a particular medical history that warrants care, having a personal medical alarm with a fall detection feature means that a hard jolt to the device will alert emergency support even if the button has not been physically pressed.
 This can be beneficial if the emergency involves someone unconscious.

 We caution that this is not a foolproof method; however, having this feature enabled can cause many false alarms as the devices are sensitive.
 It may, however, still be a valuable element to care by your side if ever it’s needed.
 If not, it can always be turned off.

-3. 3G to 4G network connectivity
+3. 3G to 4G Network Connectivity

 Telstra has announced that by June 2024, the 3G network will be shut down, meaning that 3G devices will not work and 3G devices will stop connecting to the network altogether.